embeepea/php-intro/README.md

 <!-- ***************************************** -->
 ##*example2.php*

-Make a copy of example1.php, and modify it to format the results in an HTML table so that it looks something like the following:
+Make a copy of example1.php called example2.php, and modify it to format the results in an HTML table so that it looks something like the following:

 <table>